Learning Stance Embeddings from Signed Social Graphs: Introduction

+In this work, we use \textit{signed topic graphs} to represent (dis)agreement across topics of discourse with a community.
+Each edge represents a binary agreement value ($\{+, -\}$) with respect to a single topic $t$; the inventory of topics is assumed to be fixed and finite, but varies across applications.
 Our proposed method, the Stance Embeddings Model (\sem), detailed in Section~\ref{sec:stance_embeddings}, leverages an extension of the node2vec algorithm \cite{grover2016node2vec} to signed topic graphs to learn embeddings for nodes as well as for topics.
 Learning member (node) and topic embeddings jointly enables us to represent topic-informed stance embeddings for each member, which can accurately predict member agreement across community topics (Section~\ref{predicting_link_sign}).
 This allows us to do zero-shot topic-stance prediction for a member, even when we haven't observed past engagement from the member on a topic (Section~\ref{subsec:zero-shot-stance-detection}).
 As importantly, it allows us to capture implicit relationships between topics (Section~\ref{subsec:visualisation}).

 We apply and evaluate our approach on two Twitter-based signed social graphs that we open-source alongside this work (see Section~\ref{sec:datasets}).
-For both of these datasets, we represent online interactions as a signed topic graph, where each node is a Twitter user\footnote{Since we focus on a social network application, we use the term \textit{user} to refer to a member of the Twitter community.} and each edge represents an interaction between users on a given topic.
-The \tsg dataset (Section~\ref{subsec:tsg}) consists of $\sim$13M interactions (edges) between $\sim$750k Twitter users (nodes), spanning 200 sports-related topics; each edge represents one user replying to another user's Tweet or explicitly using the 'favorite' UI action (AKA, a \textit{like}).
-This graph is $\sim$6x larger than the Epinions graph, which to the best of the authors' knowledge, is the largest publicly available signed social graph.
-The \birdwatch dataset instead leverages Birdwatch\footnote{\url{https://blog.twitter.com/en_us/topics/product/2021/introducing-birdwatch-a-community-based-approach-to-misinformation}} annotations to indicate whether a user finds information on a Tweet to be misinformation or misleading or are rated helpful in clarifying facts (see Section~\ref{subsec:birdwatch}~for details).
+For both of these datasets, we represent online interactions as a signed topic graph, where each node is a Twitter user and each edge represents an interaction between users on a given topic.
+The \tsg~ dataset (Section~\ref{subsec:tsg}) consists of $\sim$13M interactions (edges) between $\sim$750k Twitter users (nodes), spanning 200 sports-related topics; each edge represents one user replying to another user's Tweet or explicitly using the 'favorite' UI action (AKA, a \textit{like}).
+This graph is $\sim$6x larger than the Epinions graph, which to the best of our knowledge, is the largest publicly available signed social graph.
+The \birdwatch~ dataset instead leverages Birdwatch\footnote{\url{https://blog.twitter.com/en_us/topics/product/2021/introducing-birdwatch-a-community-based-approach-to-misinformation}} annotations to indicate whether a user finds information on a Tweet to be misinformation or misleading or are rated helpful in clarifying facts (see Section~\ref{subsec:birdwatch}~for details).